sn0x-sharma/ZEROGRAVE/NASA POC/01-nasa-gov-unpublished-content-index-disclosure.md

 ## Verdict
 Real, reproducible, in-scope (www.nasa.gov is Target 1).
 Not on NASA's never-submit list (not headers/CORS/version-disclosure/verbose-error).
-Severity is genuinely low — no PII, no auth bypass, no content body — so this is P4/P3 (Informational–Low) on its own.
+Severity is genuinely low no PII, no auth bypass, no content body — so this is P4/P3 (Informational–Low) on its own.
 Logged here rather than submitted standalone; revisit if a chain shows up (e.g. an internal `content-lists` or preview route that accepts these IDs and returns full body — `nasa-hds/v1/content-lists` untested, worth a follow-up).

-## Next steps (not yet done)
-- Test `nasa-hds/v1/content-lists`, `current-iotd`, `gallery-iotd`, `recent-iotd`,
-  `site-banner` GETs for the same missing-permission_callback pattern.
-- Do NOT call the POST routes (`edac/v1/fixes/update`, `synts/v1/create`) without a throwaway-safe payload plan — they mutate state per data-safety rules.